commschamp/cc_tutorial/tutorials/tutorial2/README.md

 ----

-**SIDE NOTE**: Sometimes can can be useful to force generation of the field class and other relevant types.
+**SIDE NOTE**: Sometimes it can be useful to force generation of the field class and other relevant types.
 It can be achieved by using **forceGen** property:
 ```xml
 <int name="Dummy" type="uint8" forceGen="true" />